 I’ve been an artist as long as I can remember.
-Even as a small girl I was an avid observer of nature, of human interactions and architecture, known in the family for taking interest in everything; sculpting, creating flavours, painting, jewellery, learning about scientific and biological advances or discussing art and architecture.
+Even as a small girl I was an avid observer of nature, of human interactions and architecture.
+I was known for taking interest in everything, sculpting, creating, painting, jewellery, learning about various cuisines or discussing art and architecture.

 I feel a strong connection with the styles and works of famous artists such as Aubrey Beardsley, Frida Khalo, Gustav Klimpt, Marc Chagall and Barbara Hepworth, to name a few.
 Although these are very different artists they all speak to me on a deeply personal level.
 I see my aesthetic in their work so am drawn to it and their life stories.
 I love life and it’s passions and intend on sharing my point of view through artistic self-expression.

 Born in Barcelona in 1978 to Anabella Pellens and Ricardo Vicario, my parents were escaping the military government in Argentina at a time when a vast number of freethinking people were being killed and their children adopted by military families.
 We travelled through Europe and partook as extras in a ‘Jesus’ film in Jerusalem.
 This ancient city had an early influence on me and I have fleeting memories that will stay with me forever.

 Once the politics calmed down we move back to Argentina and my parents split when I was 3 years old.
 Argentina is a vast country of various landscapes and vistas that inevitably shaped some of my artistic drive.
 The countryside, with its expansive pampas, mountains and rivers were etched onto my unconscious.
 These early experiences have equipped me with a range of sensations that inevitably end up being expressed through my work although what followed made me even more determined to fight for my rights as a female human being.